radiantlogic-v8/documentation-new/documentation/global-identity-builder-guide/manage-persistent-cache/impact-on-global-profile.md

 ---
 title: Impact of real-time persistent cache refresh on global profile identities
-description: Impact of real-time persistent cache refresh on global profile identities
+description: Learn about the expected update behavior to global profile identities based on events detected on the sources that are published as cache refresh operations.
 ---

 # Impact of real-time persistent cache refresh on global profile identities